Triggering Electron Capture Supernovae: Dark Matter Effects in Degenerate White-Dwarf-like Cores of Super-Asymptotic Giant Branch Stars: Introduction

 The article is structured as follows.
-In Section~\ref{sec:formalism}, we present the equations of state (EOS) for white dwarfs and neutron stars, incorporating lattice corrections, electron-capture thresholds, and the effects of dark matter.
-We also describe the structure equations for dark matter-admixed compact stars.
+In Section~\ref{sec:formalism}, we present the equations of state (EOS) for white dwarfs and neutron stars, incorporating lattice corrections, electron-capture thresholds.
+We describe the structure equations for DM-admixed compact stars.
 In Section~\ref{sec:results}, we discuss our numerical results.
 Finally, in Section~\ref{sec:summary}, we summarize our findings and highlight the key implications of our work.